Our Story

 You may have noticed the beautiful hand-painted mural in the upper hallway of Cottonwood Elementary School in Holladay, Utah, and wondered what the story behind it is.
 In 1998, Jen Wunderli enlisted a group of willing parents to decide the best way to get students at Cottonwood Elementary to build unity and cultivate genuine kindness all while getting the kids excited to learn how others around the world do the same.

 Jen said, "Our goal was to reach beyond the walls of our school and find another community to strengthen, with a program that put the students outside of themselves.
-When you serve somebody else that’s not within your community, the community becomes stronger.
-Students will learn not only about service, but also how to be a friend with someone who lives across the world.
+When you serve somebody else who’s not within your community, the community becomes stronger.
+Students will learn not only about service but also how to be friends with someone who lives across the world.
 And then maybe they will be kinder to the child who lives across the street.”

-In 1996-97, Jen had travelled with Choice Humanitarian to Vudimudi, India and to Mwambalazi, Kenya on a humanitarian trip and fell in love with the families who live in these villages.
+In 1996-97, Jen traveled with Choice Humanitarian to Vudimudi, India, and to Mwambalazi, Kenya on a humanitarian trip and fell in love with the families who live in these villages.
 Jen said, "Their communities are rich in tradition and connection because they need these values to survive.”
-Jen wanted to share this with the kids at Cottonwood Elementary during her time as PTA President elect and then again the next year as PTA President.
+Jen wanted to share this with the kids at Cottonwood Elementary during her time as PTA President-elect and then again the next year as PTA President.
 Thus Friend-2-Friend was born.

 Jen organized efforts again in 2010 at Cottonwood, and after her youngest child moved on to Junior High School, Friend-2-Friend became a non-profit serving our Utah community.
-200 kids register every year to take part.
+Every year, 100-200 kids register to take part.

 Jen said, “I love what I do and have done for years.
-I get to spend time with 200 pretty incredible students from Olympus High School, and a non-paid board of talented, hardworking, women who never get tired.
-I started F2F with the hope that my own children would learn to be compassionate and accepting through serving others, but I quickly realized that important traits like these should be acquired naturally in order to serve with pure intent.
+I get to spend time with pretty incredible Olympus High School students and a non-paid board of talented, hardworking women who never get tired.
+I started F2F with the hope that my own children would learn to be compassionate and accepting through serving others, but I quickly realized that important traits like these should be acquired naturally to serve with pure intent.
 This is what we teach, that it has to be real!
 Our students have learned to create change, to do the right thing, to choose to be kind, to make positive choices, to serve with love, to find a new friend, to value hard work, and to see a need and do it without being asked or without applause.
-I have seen increased compassion, non-judgement, and self-confidence.
+I have seen increased compassion, non-judgment, and self-confidence.
 It gives them an identity and purpose, with increased social and relationship skills, and we always see happy faces at the end of a project.”

-Today, we serve wherever we are needed in the community.
-We also create projects and implement events that benefit our community.
+Today, we serve wherever possible by creating projects and implementing events that benefit our community.
 Community engagement is at the forefront of what we do.
-Our annual “Unity in the Community, an Evening of Service" is among our favorites.
 We connect private donors, community partners, and religious denominations.
-We invite by advertising the event and anyone is welcome to come.
+We invite you by advertising the event and anyone is welcome to come.